Best EOS Lending Platforms for June 2023

 Number of EOS Trading Pairs: 6

-Despite this property of the network, the volume of EOS DeFi activity and innovation still pales in comparison to that of the Ethereum network.
+While the volume of EOS DeFi activity and innovation still pales compared to that of the Ethereum network, EOS and other alternative networks could play key roles in making DeFi affordable and scalable.

 EOS runs on its own blockchain, EOS.IO, which is not directly compatible with Ethereum-based DeFi platforms.